tobyhodges/fair-research-software/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 Content of the episode goes here.

 ## Acknowledgements

-The content of this episode was inspired / hevily borrowed from the following resources:
+The content of this episode was inspired / heavily borrowed from the following resources:

 - ...
 - ...